rspamd/rspamd/README.md

 * **Hyperscan regular expressions engine** - Rspamd utilizes [Hyperscan](https://01.org/hyperscan) engine to match multiple regular expressions at the same time.
 You can watch the following [presentation](https://highsecure.ru/rspamd-hyperscan.pdf) where the main benefits of Hyperscan are described.

 * **Clever choice of data structures** - Rspamd tries to use the optimal data structure for each task.
-For example it uses very efficient suffix tries for fast matching of a text against a set of multiple patterns.
+For example, it uses very efficient suffix tries for fast matching of a text against a set of multiple patterns.
 Or it uses radix bit trie for storing IP addresses information that provides O(1) access time complexity.

 ## Extensions